 SWYC Board Responsibilities: As the Communications Chair (aka ‘Bilgerat’) Barb edits and distributes the SWYC monthly newsletter, meeting notifications and reminders, club surveys, co-manages the club Facebook site and manages the SWYC website with Susie Gibson.
 Reach out to Barb if you have any thoughts or ideas in the way we communicate with club members.

-Kathy Rodgers – SWYC Board Member at Large/Membership Chair
+Mark Conover – SWYC Member at Large/ Membership Chair

-SWYC Board Responsibilities: As Membership Chair, Kathy discusses club membership with interested parties, introduces their request to the Board for approval decisions, and follows up with new member welcome packets and engaging communications to ensure new members feel welcome and have questions answered.
-Kathy works closely with former Commodore Deb Richardson on all these activities.
-Reach out to Kathy if you know someone who is interested in joining the SWYC.
+SWYC Board Responsibilities: As Membership Chair, Mark discusses club membership with interested parties, introduces their membership request to the Board for approval decisions, and follows up with new member welcome packets and engaging communications to ensure new members feel welcome and have questions answered.
+Reach out to Mark if you know someone who is interested in joining the SWYC.

 Katy Shaner – SWYC Board Member at Large / Kayaking Lead

 Katy grew up in Milwaukee Wisconsin loving being close to the Great Lakes especially the vast and varied waters of Lake Michigan.
 Being near it, being on it, watching the changes that the many seasons created to this great body of water was to Katy a great source of both joy and awe.

 When she was a teen, Katy was first introduced to sailing, some canoeing and rowboats, on the inland lakes of Wisconsin.
 But it was not until later in her life that she was reintroduced to sailing through the SWYC Adult sailing classes.
 That led to joining the club in 2016.